United Nations Secretariat Building: Impact

 When the Secretariat Building was being constructed in June 1949, Building magazine described the tower as "a vast marble frame for two enormous windows ... a mosaic reflecting the sky from a thousand facets".
 Newsweek characterized the structure as being "a cross between Hiroshima, an Erector set, and a glazier's dream house".
 Upon the building's completion in 1951, Office Management and Equipment magazine presented UN officials with a plaque recognizing the building as "office of the year".
 The Secretariat Building's staff quickly nicknamed it the "Glass House".

 Following the building's completion, it received a significant amount of architectural commentary, though reviews were mixed.
 Vogue magazine compared the tower to an "ice-cream sandwich", describing it as being "as much monument as office".
 Time magazine wrote: "Some architectural critics have called the Secretariat everything from a 'magnified radio console' to 'a sandwich on end'."
 The architect Henry Stern Churchill wrote of the building: "Visually it completely dominates the group; when one thinks of U.N. one thinks only of the vast green-glass, marble-end slab."
 Architectural Forum wrote: "Not since Lord Carnarvon discovered King Tut's Tomb in 1922 had a building caused such a stir."
 The architect Aaron Betsky wrote in 2005: "The Secretariat becomes both an abstraction of the office grids behind it and an abstract painting itself, posed in front of Manhattan as one approaches from the major airports on Long Island."

 Some critics had negative views of the building.
 British architect Giles Gilbert Scott described the Secretariat Building as "that soapbox", saying: "I don't know whether that's architecture."
 Architectural critic Lewis Mumford regarded the building as a "superficial aesthetic triumph and an architectural failure" that was only enlivened during the nighttime when the offices were illuminated.
 He wrote of the interiors: "So far from the being the model office building it might have been, it really is a very conventional job."
 Mumford reluctantly acknowledged that the building could be a global symbol, saying that the building represented the fact that "the managerial revolution has taken place and that bureaucracy rules the world".

 Other glass-walled buildings in Manhattan, such as Lever House, the Corning Glass Building, and the Springs Mills Building, were built after the United Nations Secretariat Building.
 The development of Lever House and the glass-walled Seagram Building, in turn, led to development of other glass-walled skyscrapers worldwide.
 Additionally, One United Nations Plaza was designed to complement the style of the Secretariat Building.
 The Secretariat Building and its connected structures have been depicted in numerous films such as The Glass Wall (1953) and North by Northwest (1959).
 The 2005 film The Interpreter was the first filmed inside the headquarters.

+In September 2021, at the 76th session of the United Nations General Assembly, BTS filmed a performance video of "Permission to Dance" a track from their single album Butter, set inside and around the United Nations Secretariat Building.